nickpelek/Financial_Consumer_Complaints/README.md

     2) Credit card or prepaid card(*16,197*)
     3) Credit reporting, credit repair services, or other personal consumer reports (*7,710*)
 - Products most common issue is managing an account(*with 15,109 complaints*)
-- Company typically close complaints with an explanation (*with 65,65% of total*)
+- The company typically close complaints with an explanation (*with 65,65% of total*)